Use of Color and Contrast Minimum (MS PowerPoint)

 Important Note: The U.S. Department of Health and Human Services (HHS) and WCAG 2.0 specify that there should be a minimum contrast ratio between foreground text and background color of 4.5:1.
 Go to the webpage on how to meet the WCAG 2.0 checkpoint 1.4.3 for additional information on how to satisfy the color contrast requirements.

-- Click the “Show Filter” button to display a filter that removes color.
+- Use the “Show Filter” button to display a filter that removes color.

-- Click and hold on the filter to drag it over the slide, identifying any information may be conveyed solely through color use (for example, charts where color is the only means of identifying distinct data sets).
+- Click and hold on the filter (or use the arrow keys on your keyboard) to move the lens over the slide, identifying any information that may be conveyed solely through color use (for example, charts where color is the only means of identifying distinct data sets).

-- Click the arrow to the right of “Task” to continue verifying the other slides in the presentation.
+- Use the arrow to the right of “Task” to continue verifying the other slides in the presentation.

 This checkpoint is relevant to the following regulations, guidelines and standards: